topher515/deployk8s/README.md

       ENV_VAR_2=baz
       ---

+So now you have several "dir envs" like `<project_name>/helm/staging-3`.

+Now `cd` to a dir env.

-Run `deployk8s wiz setup {wiz_dir_env_path}` to setup.
-Follow prompts
+Run `wizk8s setup` to setup.
+Follow prompts.

 ## Deploy

-Use the `deployk8s --help` for options
+Use the `wizk8s --help` for options

-- Push local secrets, e.g., `deployk8s wiz push helm/dev`
+- Push local secrets, e.g., `wizk8s --dirpath=helm/dev push`
-- To see what helm values with be deployed, e.g., `deployk8s wiz genvalues helm/dev`
+- To see what helm values with be deployed, e.g., `wizk8s --dirpath=helm/dev genvalues`
-- To release e.g., `deployk8s wiz release helm/dev ghcr.io/topher515/foobar:latest-main`
+- To release e.g., `wizk8s --dirpath=helm/dev release ghcr.io/topher515/foobar:latest-main`